 In order to worship God properly we need to look at the spiritual meaning of some of the last six commandments.
 The fifth commandment states we are supposed to honor our mother and father.
 By doing this in the physical letter, we are also honoring God the Father as the ultimate parent of all mankind.

 The sixth commandment declares we are not to murder another human being.
-The spirit or intent of this commandment is that we should not even hate another human or hold a grudge.
+The intent of this commandment is that we should not even hate another human or hold a grudge.
 The seventh commandment states "in the letter of the law" that we are not to commit adultery.
-It's intent, however, means we are not to lust in our hearts for another person and to be faithful to our marriage partner.
+Its intent, however, means we are not to lust in our hearts for another person and to be faithful to our marriage partner.

-The ninth commandment declares we are not to bear false witness, which in the spirit means we are not to even exaggerate a story.
+The ninth commandment declares we are not to bear false witness, which means we are not to even exaggerate a story.
 The tenth, and last, commandment says we are not to covet what does not belong to us, which spiritually means we should be content with what we have already and be thankful for it.

 Our ultimate goal in life should be to "take captive" all of our thoughts until they are the same ones that Jesus would have (2Corinthians 10:3 - 6).
 The process of conversion is made possible through the death of Jesus.
 As we become more and more like our Savior, our worship becomes more meaningful and we have a closer relationship with our heavenly Father.

 God is love.
 He would never create any law that is not for the ultimate good of mankind.
 We need to give God the Father and Jesus Christ the highest praise and honor in our worship with our whole heart and being.
 We need to obey everything that comes from his mouth whether written or spoken.
 We need to be in a state of continual repentance for our erroneous thoughts and behavior once we understand that it is contrary to what is written in Scripture.